 Dive into the Culture & Traditions of Iran

 Before sunrise, rural residents come to the farm group by group for the Kashan rose water festival.
 After a while, women’s skirts are full of roses.
 Also, men’s baskets.
 A gentle breeze wafts the scent of rose flowers to us.
-We go together to the manufactory in this almost intoxicating scent.
+In IranAmaze we go together to the manufactory in this almost intoxicating scent.

 Details You Need to Know to Plan Your Trip